w3f/Grant-Milestone-Delivery/evaluations/tuxedoDApp_1_piewol.md

 ## General Notes
 Great job with the Talisman integration.
 I think this is a must have for a Tuxedo dApp to be adopted by users of the ecosystem.

+Why was it necessary to have the webservice and the dApp as two distinct entities?
+Couldn't the webservice have been included in the dApp so that I need less entities for a fully functioning product?
+Looking forward to your thoughts on this.
+I'm asking out of interest and this is not a request for you to change it.
+Thanks :)

 ## Testing
 In your dApp readme you are listing a bunch of npm commands but not ``npm install`` which should be the first command to even allow the others to run.